 Kids with ADHD often experience loss of appetite due to the use of medications.
-It’s one thing for your child to lose his appetite, but another when it’s compounded by weight loss and an underweight status.
+In fact, ADHD medication and weight loss is not uncommon in the pediatric population.

 Is this you?
 Are you watching your ADHD child lose weight?
 State he’s not hungry?
 Have no appetite?

 In this article, you will learn:

 - why children with ADHD experience a loss of appetite,

 - how to increase appetite,

 - and how to help your child gain weight.

 Tyler had ADHD.
 He didn’t have much of an appetite.

 “He never seems very hungry,” his mother told me.
 “He picks at breakfast and lunch.
 After school, he’s hungrier, but doesn’t eat very much until the evening rolls around.
 Then, he starts eating and never stops!”

 His mom told me he was particular about what he wanted to eat, gravitating toward quick energy, low nutrient foods like crackers and sweets.